Contents

 Developed infrastructures

-The fact is that Kenya’s economy is better than Tanzania’s.
-The tourism facilities are quite developed compared to Tanzania.
+Kenya’s economy is stronger than Tanzania’s.
+Tourism facilities are more developed than in Tanzania.

 Safari expenses

-Kenya offers less expensive options for accommodation than Tanzania.
+Kenya offers more affordable accommodation options than Tanzania.
 Is it a budget-friendly country because of the high number of developed facilities?

-Lodges, resorts, camps, and hotels are available in large numbers compared to Tanzania.
+Lodges, resorts, camps, and hotels are more widely available than in Tanzania.

 Size of national parks

-The size of game reserves and national parks is smaller in Kenya compared to Tanzania.
+Game reserves and national parks in Kenya are smaller than those in Tanzania.
 It takes a short time to spot wildlife.

-This creates a difference between a Kenya safari and vs Tanzania safari.
+This distinguishes a Kenya safari from a Tanzania safari.

 Tourist destinations